National Wages Council extends wage, employment guidelines to Nov 30 amid uneven outlook

 “The NWC aims to incorporate the (tripartite workgroup’s) recommendations … into the 2021/2022 guidelines,” it said.

+“So a principle we want to emphasise is that this group of workers should be the last to get any cuts, and the first to get any restoration or increment”, he said, adding that there is already "a significant wage gap" between those in the bottom 20 per cent and the rest of the workforce.

+“This is the time for us to actually play catch-up and not have them lag behind even further.”

-The Government said it has accepted the NWC’s recommendations to extend its guidelines, and will continue to work with tripartite partners “to secure the rebound and support businesses and workers to emerge stronger” from the COVID-19 crisis.
+The Government said it has accepted the NWC’s recommendation to extend its guidelines, and will continue to work with tripartite partners “to secure the rebound and support businesses and workers to emerge stronger” from the COVID-19.

+The Manpower Ministry’s permanent secretary Aubeck Kam said the current guidelines “already build in a lot of flexibility to deal with a whole range of scenarios”.

+“By and large if you look at the record of last year, employers and workers worked very well together to protect jobs – you see that in the strength and resilience of local employment numbers,” Mr Kam told reporters at the press conference.

-It also encourages every employer to implement the flexible wage system if they have not done so.
+The Government, in its media statement, also said it encourages every employer to implement the flexible wage system if they have not done so.

-This will “give businesses the necessary flexibility” to navigate economic uncertainty, increase job security for employees and ensure that wages are fairly and more quickly restored in tandem with eventual business recovery," the Government said.
+This system will give them the “necessary flexibility” to navigate economic uncertainty, increase job security for employees and ensure that wages are fairly and more quickly restored in tandem with eventual business recovery, it added.

+Singapore National Employers’ Federation (SNEF) president Robert Yap said more will have to be done to nudge employers to take on the flexible wage system, which can act “as a cushion for ups and downs”.

+Only 29.3 per cent of workers here were employed by companies using the system up until 2019 and the figure “has not increased a lot” since then, he added.